 At the end tie off the top of the tassel to the keyring and then thread the string back through the top of the tassel so you don’t end up with loose string.
 I finished the head of the tassel with a cheap elastic silver bracelet I had in my closet.

-By the way this is an old purse I bought at TJ Maxx years ago.
-But you can find a similar one HERE.
+By the way, this is an old purse I bought at TJ Maxx years ago.

 It sure is a statement piece.